OpenAADL/fmu2aadl/examples/moonlanding/README.rst

 We adapted this example so that:

-* the environment is modeled as a `Modelica` model, and turned into a FMU using the OpenModelica toolset
+* the environment is modeled as a `Modelica` model, and turned into a FMU using the JModelica toolset
 * the controller is implemented as a `C` function,
 * the controller is integrated to the environment in an `AADL` model